python/mypy/docs/source/generics.rst

 Declaring decorators
 ********************

-One common application of type variable upper bounds is in declaring a decorator that preserves the signature of the function it decorates, regardless of that signature.
+One common application of type variables along with parameter specifications is in declaring a decorator that preserves the signature of the function it decorates.

 Note that class decorators are handled differently than function decorators in
 mypy: decorating a class does not erase its type, even if the decorator has